 In some cases, you may be required to submit an IRS Tax Return Transcript.
 If you receive such a request from our office, there are three ways you can request this document from the IRS.
 Most of these methods do not require the payment of a fee.

-- Online Go to www.irs.gov.
-Beginning in 2014, users can obtain a .pdf form of their tax return transcript.
-This can be sent as an attachment to us at firstname.lastname@example.org.
+- Online - Go to www.irs.gov.
+Users can obtain a .pdf form of their tax return transcript.
+This can be sent as an attachment to us at email@example.com.
 Alternately, if you wish for a printed copy, a paper transcript will be mailed to the requestor within 5 to 10 days.
 Please submit it to our office by mail or fax.

 Instead of requesting this document from the IRS, you can take matters more directly into your own hands by using the IRS' Data Retrieval Tool.
 Click here for a nifty tutorial on how to use the Data Retrieval Tool.
 Please note that entering students should not use the Data Retrieval Tool if they have already received their preliminary financial aid award.